Enquire

 Mannar Fort

 This impressive structure, known as ‘Mark Kai’ in Tamil and ‘Mannaram Balakotuwa’ in Sinhalese, is a testament to Sri Lanka's rich colonial past.
-Built by the Portuguese in 1560, the fort later fell to the Dutch, who meticulously rebuilt it over a nearly four-decade period, finalising its current form in 1696.
-After the Dutch surrendered to the British in 1795, the fort witnessed another power shift.
+Built by the Portuguese in 1560, the fort was later captured by the Dutch, who meticulously rebuilt it over nearly four decades, finalising its current form in 1696.
+After the Dutch surrendered to the British in 1795, the fort experienced another power transfer.
 Today, the Sri Lanka Railway Authority preserves this historical landmark.

 Mannar Fort's unique square design boasts four prominent bastions, offering a glimpse into past military strategies.
 The fort's strategic location, linking mainland Sri Lanka to Mannar Island via a bridge, further deepens its historical significance.
 A visit to Mannar Fort is a fascinating journey for couples seeking a blend of romance and historical intrigue.